 Make sure that it does not become too overwhelming.
 For this reason, we are also great advocates of video meetings in this part of the remote onboarding.
 When you have visual contact with new colleagues you can better anticipate their attitude.

 Employees are ambassadors for your company.
 So introduces them to the company values and company culture right from the start.
 The biggest challenge here?
 Distance can have the disadvantage that new employees cannot discover these values and culture for themselves.
 Therefore make sure that the way you communicate about it online already communicates these values and culture.
 This way you show that you put your money where your mouth is.

 A tricky one.
 But don't let that deter you, because it also means that there is still plenty of room for creativity and innovation here.
 How do you convey the feeling of your company online?
 How do you create an online connection with someone new?
 We recommend that you immediately get the new employee very involved online.
 For example, organize a video lunch to get acquainted.

 - Check back

 A very important C for online onboarding.
 Check regularly whether your new employees understand everything, are not overwhelmed by all the information, or whether they already feel at home.
 If not, ask where the pain points are and see what could be improved.
 This is new for both parties, try to grow together with the challenges you are facing.

 In crisis situations, online onboarding suddenly becomes extremely interesting.
-But sometimes it is just not an option.
-If you can't set up an intensive onboarding programme, it's best not to.
+But sometimes it is not an option.
+If you cannot set up an intensive onboarding programme, then it is best not to.